sencha/gxt-demo-projects/gxt-theme-40x/README.md

 ## Tips & Tricks
+There is more than one to style widgets.
+Check out some of the tips and tricks for ideas.

 - Another way to change the **button color** for modern browsers only.
 [See the gist.](https://gist.github.com/branflake2267/cb0d0046f26e8c4776a170b4818fa3be)
 - Another way to **style the grid** using the ViewConfig.
 [See the gist.](https://gist.github.com/branflake2267/c1bf2512a8fd579978861b7c703260b5)